Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 How To Put It Together

-Press a generous layer of raw meat into the puzzle grooves first — this slows down the eating all on its own.
-Layer banana slices and blueberries across the top sections.
-Tuck one or two dried sprats along the edge so your dog has to work around them.
+Press a good layer of raw meat into the puzzle grooves, then add a few slices of banana and blueberries on top.
+Add one or two dried sprats along the edge so your dog has to work around them.

-These homemade banana dog treats use the same simple ingredients if you want to prep extras.
+These homemade banana dog treats can be made with the same simple ingredients if you want to make extras.

 Prep Time: 3 min | No Cook Time | Serves 1 dog

-Freeze the filled bowl for 20 minutes beforehand.
-Makes the whole meal last twice as long.
+Freeze the filled bowl for 20 minutes before use.
+The entire meal lasts twice as long.

 📸 Photo credit: Instagram @sidney_minisausage